EladOzCohen/SQL-Data-Exploartion---Covid-19/README.md

--- Q2: Calculating For each country the fully vacitaed citizens as a percentage of population.
+### Q2: Calculating For each country the fully vacitaed citizens as a percentage of population.
--- Note: The calculation was executed for countries with population over 1 million.
+(Note: The calculation was executed for countries with population over 1 million)

 ```SQL
 WITH temp_table